-Many vegetable can be direct sown in the garden.
+Many vegetables and herbs can be direct sown in the garden.
 Follow the instructions on your seed packet or follow the recommendations of your local farm extension to know when you should plant and what seeds should be started indoors.

 Many covered containers can create mini greenhouses, such as snack bins and covered deli trays.
 But all reuse is not suggested.
 I would shy away from egg cartons or shells due to their small size.
 Life (and weather) happens and you don’t want your plants to outgrow your containers before you can get them in the ground.

 Once you’ve sown your seeds, keep them moist.
 Watering with a spray bottle set to mist is a great way to keep the soil moist without disturbing seeds.
 Once seedlings have emerged, try to water the soil and not the plants to prevent mold from damaging tender plants.

 Covering your seedlings with a a cloche or a soda bottle can retain moisture.
 But too much moisture can cause trouble with mold and fungus.
 Remove coverings during the day to let plants air out and cover them at night to keep them warm.

 Make sure to label your plants!
 Although you may be able to spot the difference between a tomato and an eggplant leaf, telling the difference better a sweet and hot pepper is not so easy!
-If possible, write on both sides of the marker so if the sun bleaches one side, the other side is still readable!
+If possible, write on both sides of the plant marker so if the sun bleaches one side, the other side is still readable!

 Once seedlings are big enough to transplant, harden them by placing them outside to acclimate them to direct sunlight and fluctuating temperatures.
 Do this over the course of a week, starting with just a couple early morning hours and increasing the time each day.